IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 3/01 UseCase2.md

 Create Partner community

-Return to the OpenShift web console and click on the route link to the IBM Sterling File Gateway user interface (UI): **sterling-fg-b2bi-asi-internal-route-filegateway portal
+Return to the OpenShift web console and click on the route link to the IBM Sterling File Gateway user interface (UI): **sterling-fg-b2bi-asi-internal-route-filegateway** application.

 ![](_attachments/OSRoutesFileGateway.png)